retrokiller543/Blog-App-Dev/README.md

 - [Contributing](#contributing)

 ## Description
 The application is a simple blog platform where users can write and share their blogs.
 It provides features such as creating, editing, and deleting blogs, as well as commenting on blogs.
+The app also has a way of search for movies using the [Streaming Availability API](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability/) and images using the [Unsplash API](https://unsplash.com/documentation)

 ## Languages
 The languages used in the project are: